manikbali/aichallengenew/README.md

 Clone the repo in your local machine. give the.
 In the root directory give the command
 - docker-compose up
+-
--One can access the webpage
+One can access the webpage

 Local:            http://localhost:3000
 frontend_1  |   On Your Network:  http://172.21.0.2:3000